Australian Real Estate & Housing Market News

 • Per capita GDP has also experienced its sixth straight quarter of negative growth

-• Analysts say the figures show the only factors that are stopping Australia from tipping into recession are population growth - mainly from immigration - and government spending
+• Analysts say the figures show the only factors that are stopping Australia tipping into recession are population growth - mainly from immigration - and government spending

 • However, both these growth factors have implications for housing, with population pressures putting more demand on the already under-supplied sector and big government projects sucking up construction workers who could help to ease the housing shortage